Fishing in Guanacaste

 Costa Rica

-However, i may ask what type of fishing you want to do: offshore or inshore?
-You want to target for mahi, sails, tuna or roosterfish.
-Although, you can expect good fishing in Costa Rica year around, the pick season will depend on the area you will be fishing.
+However, the first question I usually ask is what type of fishing you want to do: offshore or inshore?
+Are you looking to target mahi-mahi, sailfish, tuna, or roosterfish?
+While you can expect good fishing in Costa Rica year-round, the peak season really depends on the area you’ll be fishing and the species you want to target.

-Check out the best time to catch every species for the next fishing charter in Guanacaste and more specific: Gulf of Papagayo, Flamingo or Tamarindo.
+Check out the best time to catch every species for the next deep sea fishing charter in Guanacaste and more specific: Gulf of Papagayo, Flamingo or Tamarindo.

 Remember to practice catch and release for all Billfish species and the no-migratory species such as the Rooster, Cubera, and Amberjack.

-You can keep mahi, yellowfin tuna or red snapper.
-Our crew will clean the fish, make the fillets and bag the fish; so, you can bring it back to the hotel or the favorite restaurant where they will cook it for you.
+You are welcome to keep mahi-mahi, yellowfin tuna, or red snapper.
+Our crew will clean the fish, prepare the fillets, and properly bag them, so you can take your catch back to your hotel or to your favorite local restaurant, where they’ll be happy to cook it for you.

 Mahi Mahi fishing in Guanacaste

-This appreciated, colorful, delicious and fighter fish is most abundant from late March through early November when the seasonal rains flood the rivers, carrying out debris that forms trash lines close inshore that they like to lie.
-Troll through a floating log and you'll probably hook up a Dorado.
+This beautiful, colorful, hard-fighting, and delicious fish is most abundant from late March through early November.
+During the rainy season, rivers swell and carry natural debris offshore, creating floating trash lines close to shore where dorado like to congregate.
+Troll past a floating log, and there’s a very good chance you’ll hook up with a dorado.

 Dorado - mahi mahi fishing in Papagayo